microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ![Patient Resources](./images/patient-count-postman.png)

-Just to make sure you have the `Patient` and `Practitioner` Resources needed for this challenge, send the following requests in Postman:
+To make sure you have the correct `Patient` and `Practitioner` Resources we will be using in this challenge, send the following requests in Postman:

 `GET {{fhirurl}}/Patient/WDT000000001`

 `GET {{fhirurl}}/Practitioner/WDT000000003`

-You should get a `200 OK` response for both of these Resources.
-If not, you will need to run the `Save Sample Resources` request in your FHIR Search collection (this step was covered in Challenge-04).
+You should get a `200 OK` response for each of these Resources.
+If not, you will need to run the `Save Sample Resources` request in the FHIR Search collection in Postman (this step was covered in Challenge-04).

 ## Step 4 - Post Consent Record to FHIR service